 What's it worth?

-Upload a photo of your guitar to get an instant resale estimate from recent eBay sold listings.
+Upload a guitar photo for a directional resale estimate from similar active eBay listings.

 Clear, well-lit, full item in frame works best.